ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-split.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 description: Split existing validator keys
 ---

-# Split existing validator keys
+# Split existing validator private keys

 :::caution
 Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).

-This process should only be used if you want to split an existing validator key into multiple keyshares.
+This process should only be used if you want to split an *existing validator private key* into multiple private key shares for use in a Distributed Validator Cluster.
+If your existing validator is not properly shut down before the Distributed Validator starts, your validator may be slashed.

-If you are starting a new validator, you should follow the [quickstart guide](./) instead.
+If you are starting a new validator, you should follow a [quickstart guide](../index.md) instead.
 :::

-Split an existing Ethereum validator key into multiple keyshares for use in an Obol Distributed Validator.
+Split an existing Ethereum validator key into multiple key shares for use in an [Obol Distributed Validator Cluster](../../key-concepts#distributed-validator-cluster).

 ## Pre-requisites

-- Ensure you have the existing validator keys (the ones to split) ready to be copied.
+- Ensure you have the existing validator keystores (the ones to split) and passwords.
 - Ensure you have [docker](https://docs.docker.com/engine/install/) installed.
 - Make sure `docker` is running before executing the commands below.